 There are so many activities to do on the farm, from various walks in and out of the reserve to game drives, paddling on the lake and mountain biking.
 This is a perfect place to get away from life and escape into tranquillity.
 They have the Wild Olive House and cottage which is available to rent on a self-catering or full board basis too.
 Perfect for families or a group of friends wanting privacy.

 Elandsberg Nature Reserve is 10 000 acres big with a number of wild animals, abundant birdlife and unique flora and they are busy with a tortoise rehabilitation programme after the fires of 2012 destroyed a big part of the population.
 Morning and afternoon nature drives are a pleasure with an experienced game ranger as a guide.

 The Riebeek Valley and Wellington have so many things to offer any visitor to the area should you wish it leave the haven of Bartholomeus Klip.
 Or you can just visit on your way in and out of the farm.
-Riebeek Kasteel is a stunning town and I can highly recommend a stroll through the village and having lunch at Mama Cucina.
-I’ve eaten there a few times and it never disappoints.
+Riebeek Kasteel is a stunning town and I can highly recommend a stroll through the village.
 Kloovenburg is a great place to pop into for a wine, olive, and olive oil tasting too.
 It’s on the main road just before you get into Riebeek Kasteel.